BSVino/Viewback/Readme.md

 The Viewback server is written in C and can be easily integrated into any game engine.
 It uses a permissive MIT license, avoids blocking networking calls, and uses only a few hundred bytes of memory.
-The server compiles on any c compiler with no dependencies, and the monitor is available for Windows and Android, with OSX and iOS coming soon.
+The server compiles on any C compiler with no dependencies, and the monitor is available for Windows and Android, with OSX and iOS coming soon.